itamart/moodle-local_loginas/README.txt

 Changelog:
 ----------
+V 1.3.0
+- Added: Group filtered course level users list.
+ If course group mode is visible or separate, users who in the course level can login as (moodle/user:loginas) but not access all groups (moodle/site:accessallgroups) will be able to see in the Course users list only members in their groups.
 V 1.2.0
 - Added: config settings for admin list of loginas users by usernames
 - Added: config list for showing/hiding the coruse level loginas users list.